Read the agenda for the Building Microservices with Node.js training below.

 - you are considering microservices for your organization,

 - you want hands-on experience in building microservices with Node.js.

-This Node.js Training goes to
+This Node.js Training was available in

 These are 2-day-long trainings.
 (Start: 10:00AM; Finish: 5:00PM.)